na995909/liri-node-app/README.md

 Type in node liri.js to get the instructions on how to enter the commands correctly.
 So if you were to type the below command you'd get the last 20 tweets I created (There may not be 20 tweets for me I just created an account)

-- node liri.js spotify-this-song '<song name here>' shows the following information about the song in the terminal:
+-node liri.js spotify-this-song '<song name here>' shows the following information about the song in the terminal: